Learning Outcomes

 A landlord sells the reversion to a new landlord and serves notice on the tenant seeking release from future landlord covenants.
 The tenant does not object.
 Is the outgoing landlord released?

-Answer: Yes, if the landlord serves notice and the tenant does not object within four weeks, the outgoing landlord is automatically released from future landlord covenants.
+Yes, if the landlord serves the statutory notice and the tenant does not object within the statutory four-week window, the outgoing landlord is automatically released from future landlord covenants.
+The new landlord becomes bound for future performance.

 Exam Warning